AmirFARES/OnyxData_DataDNA_Spotify2023_Challenge/README.md

 - **Identifying the factors that drive songs to be popular**: In the absence of a predefined challenge problem, we crafted our own set of objectives with a singular focus on unraveling the enigma of song popularity.
 Through data-driven analysis, we set out to answer the question: What makes a song popular on Spotify?

 Our mission involved not only fulfilling the challenge criteria but also addressing our self-imposed objectives, and the following sections will illustrate how we navigated this journey.

+## Data Sources 📊

+For this project, we relied on a single [**Excel file**](./data/Onyx Data DataDNA Datatset Challenge - Spotify Most Streamed Songs 2023 Dataset - October 2023.xlsx)  as our primary data source.
+The file was structured with two essential sheets:

+- **Dataset**: This sheet contained a rich repository of data, encompassing the Spotify Most Streamed Songs for each year, spanning an impressive journey from 1930 to 2023.
+It served as the foundation for our analysis, enabling us to extract valuable insights and trends.

+- **Data Dictionary**: The supplementary sheet provided a clear and detailed reference for the dataset's columns and variables.
+It was instrumental in ensuring data accuracy and understanding the significance of each attribute.

+The data within this file laid the groundwork for our exploration, visualization, and analysis, and its comprehensive coverage allowed us to unearth the secrets behind song popularity on Spotify.

 ## Methodology 🚀